TBSSvis: Visual Analytics for Temporal Blind Source Separation: Related Work

 \subsection{Time Series Visualization}

 Temporal data is ubiquitous in many domains such as finance, health, or biology, and has been visualized for centuries since the first line graph was introduced by Playfair \cite{tufte2001}.
 Various other visual encodings have been proposed afterwards, such as tile maps, sparklines, or horizon graphs \cite{aigner2011}.
-They use different visual variables \cite{mackinlay1986} such as position, color, or slope, and therefore exhibit different perceptual properties, which makes them suitable for different analysis tasks (see e.g., \cite{gogolou2019}).
+They use different visual variables \cite{mackinlay1986} such as position, color, or slope, and therefore exhibit different perceptual properties, which makes them suitable for different analysis tasks.
+E.g., Gogolou et al. \cite{gogolou2019} investigated the relation between different time series visualization idioms and perceived similarity.
+They recommend to use horizon graphs when local variations in temporal position or speed is important, while others (line graph, color band) are better suited for notions of similarity where amplitude is less important.

 Many time series can be visualized by juxtaposition, as is the case in LiveRAC \cite{mclachlan2008}.
 Various system measures (columns) are displayed per machine (rows) in a space-filling table design, using semantic zooming to change the level of detail between color bars, sparklines, and labeled line graphs.
 When not using all available space, one could use small multiples \cite{tufte2001} in different arrangements.
 For instance, Stitz et al. \cite{stitz2016} arrange small multiples of stocks by price and price change in a user-selected time frame.
 Liu et al. \cite{liu2018a}, on the other hand, lay them out with a modified Multidimensional Scaling (MDS) algorithm such that similar items are near each other.